Angela James APAM

 Principal Physiotherapist – APA Titled Member

-B App Sc (Physio), Post Grad Cert (Pelvic Floor & Continence Rehabilitation), Masters in Clinical Physiotherapy (Continence & Women’s Health), Member of the International Pelvic Pain Society
+B App Sc (Physio), Post Grad Cert (Pelvic Floor Rehab), Masters in Clinical Physiotherapy, Associate of the Australian College of Physiotherapists

 Angela runs courses for practitioners and presents on pelvic issues, such as Pregnancy and Sexual Pain.
 She is a member of the APA, CWH, and the NSW APA Education Sub Advisory Committee.
 Angela is a mum and as such has had personal experience with the changes the pelvis undergoes during the pregnancy, birth and post birth phases.
 She also has a strong background in sports, having played hockey at a national level, completed 2 marathons and is an accomplished rock climber.